TheAxelander/theaxelander.github.io/docs/config.md

 | POSTGRES            | PostgreSQL                |
 | POSTGRESQL          | PostgreSQL                |

-Automated database initialization is only supported for MySQL, SQLite and MariaDB.
+Automated database initialization is supported for MySQL and MariaDB.

 ### Database variables